ProfessionallyEvil/C4/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=2BEwqbCbQuM&t=136" target="_blank"><img src="https://img.youtube.com/vi/2BEwqbCbQuM/0.jpg" alt="Flying a false flag"  /></a>
 </div>

+Command-and-control servers, also called C&C or C2, are used by attackers and/or threat actors to maintain contact and communications with compromised systems within a target network.
+Ref: [Intro to Red Team](https://blog.zsec.uk/redteam-intro/)

 ## Why create this repo?

 For a long time Powershell Empire was known as the standard for open-source C2 frameworks, and since they have now discontinued the project this repo will be a landing for others to keep track of new frameworks.